scientist-labs/spellkit/README.md

 ## Building Dictionaries

-Create your unigrams dictionary from your corpus:
+Create your dictionary from your corpus:

 ```ruby
 # example_builder.rb